Start Your Family, Become A Foster Parent in Pennsylvania Today

 Who are these children?

 The children who become part of foster families may be from biological/legal families suffering from physical or sexual abuse, drug addiction, abandonment, or other neglect or trauma.
-Children may be of all ages, but they all have one common need for a loving, nurturing family life.
+Children may be of all ages, but they all have one common need for a loving and nurturing family life.

 What are the goals of foster care?